Nameless Rumia's Wiki

 Beating the game

-• 1 blaze rod = 2 blaze powder.
+• Remember: 1 blaze rod = 2 blaze powder.
 1 blaze power + 1 ender pearl = 1 eye of ender.

 Data pack for Emojiful